yashrajthakor/MERNproject/README.md

 called post api from postman and fetch data on mongodb (totally handle from backend side)
 * using promises(then/catch)
 * using async/await

+## User Authentication using JWT & Stored Token In Mongodb